 - Data File Information (Section 2.0)

 - Survey Sample Information (Section 3.0)

 - Strategies for Estimation (Section 4.0)

-- Merging/Linking MEPS Data Files (Section (5.0)
+- Merging/Linking MEPS Data Files (Section 5.0)

-- Variable Source Crosswalk (Section D)
+- Variable-Source Crosswalk (Section D)

 For more information on the MEPS HC sample design, see Chowdhury, et al. (2019).
-A copy of the MEPS HC survey instrument used to collect the information in this Dental PUF is available on the MEPS website.
+For information on the MEPS MPC design, see RTI (2019).
+A copy of the survey instrument used to collect the information in this PUF is available on the MEPS website.